pulumi/docs/content/docs/concepts/secrets.md

 The Pulumi CLI **never** transmits your cloud credentials to Pulumi Cloud.
 {{% /notes %}}

-To encrypt a configuration setting before runtime, use the [`pulumi config set`](/docs/concepts/config#configuration) CLI command with a [`--secret`](#secrets) flag.
-You can also declare secrets at runtime; any [output](/docs/concepts/inputs-outputs/#outputs) value can also be marked secret.
-If an output is a secret, any computed values derived from it, such as those derived from a call to [`apply`](/docs/concepts/inputs-outputs/#apply), will also be marked secret.
-All these of encrypted values are stored as ciphertext in your state file.

-An output can be marked secret in a number of ways:

-- By reading a secret from configuration using {{< pulumi-config-getsecret >}} or {{< pulumi-config-requiresecret >}}.
-- By creating a new secret value with {{< pulumi-secret-new >}}, such as when generating a new random password.
-- By marking a resource as having secret properties using [`additionalSecretOutputs`](/docs/concepts/inputs-outputs).
-- By computing a secret value by using [`apply`](/docs/concepts/inputs-outputs/#apply) or {{< pulumi-all >}} with another secret value.

-As soon as an output is marked secret, the Pulumi engine will encrypt it wherever it is stored.

-{{% notes "info" %}}
-Note that when using `apply` or `Output.all`, secrets are decrypted into plain text for use within the callback handler.
-It is up to your program to treat this value sensitively and only pass the plain-text value to code that you trust.
-{{% /notes %}}

 ## Creating secrets programmatically

 There are two ways to programmatically create secret values: